CadenEnnis/INST326-Team-Project/README.md

 Our library contains 18 specialized functions

-This project is done by Joshua, Sara, Caden, and Mai
+This project is done by Joshua Henderson, Sara Shokouhian, Caden Ennis, and Mai-Tien Pham

 ## Team Member Contributions